danschultz/isomorphic_dart/README.md

 # An isomorphic Dart app

 An isomorphic web app using Dart and React.
 Search for and list information about movies and TV shows.
+Checkout the working demo [here][demo].

 ![Screenshot](screenshot.jpg)